duckietown/book-devmanual-lx/src/consume/01-duckietown-lx-environment-setup.md

 Fork and clone the [`duckietown-lx`](https://github.com/duckietown/duckietown-lx) repository to follow along and complete the tutorial activities.

-This will give you access to the full library of Duckietown Learning Experiences.

 1) To store your code, while also keeping the ability to pull updates from our version of this repository, create your own fork.
 Start by pressing "Fork" in the top right corner of [the duckietown-lx repository page on GitHub](https://github.com/duckietown/duckietown-lx).
    Your new repository fork will appear in your GitHub repository list as: